Kite1219/linguagpt/README.md

 - `npm run build` - Builds the app for production
 - `npm test` - Launches the test runner
 - `npm run eject` - Ejects from Create React App

+## Deployment

+This app is designed for deployment on Netlify.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions.

+### Quick Deploy to Netlify

+1. Push your code to GitHub
+2. Connect to Netlify
+3. Set `OPENAI_API_KEY` environment variable
+4. Deploy!

+The Oxford Dictionary feature will only work after deployment to Netlify.

 ## License